-Devices like Google Chromecast and Amazon Firestick are entirely changing the way everyone sees and uses their TVs.
+Devices like Google Chromecast and Amazon Firestick are completely changing the way everyone sees and uses their TVs.
 Given that there are so many streaming devices now, it can be hard to determine which one to buy.
 You’re not alone in this feeling.
 While Chromecast uses your smartphone to stream apps, Chromecast with Google TV has become the new Google option because it has built-in streaming.
 On the Amazon side of the bridge, the Fire TV Stick 4K also holds a vast audience.

 If you are keen on getting one of these streaming devices to watch movies and turn your TV into a smart TV, this article will tell you everything you need to know to make the right choice.

 Let’s take a closer look into what Chromecast with Google TV and Fire TV Stick offers, pointing out the pros and cons of both series of devices.
 That way, you can figure out which one best suits your needs.
 Both Chromecast with Google TV and Firestick are great for TV streaming, but there are some differences you should know about before making your choice.

 Google Chromecast with Google TV